EMI-Group/evox/README.md

 ## Use-cases and Applications

-Try out ready-to-play examples in your browser with Colab
+Try out ready-to-play examples in your browser with [Colab](https://colab.google/):

 | Example | Link |
 | ------- | ---- |